HerrNamenlos123/b-calc/README.md

 # b-calc
-A Battery-based calculator app, designed to just work
+A Battery-based cross-platform calculator app, designed to just work